praxisnetau/silverware/README.md

 can be rotated by the user using the mouse or touch gestures.
 The component has configurable text and outline colors, along with zoom, rotation, and font size options.
 Weighted tags are also supported.

+### TileComponent

+Renders a list of items as a series of "tiles". `TileComponent` is very similar to a `ListComponent`, and allows you to specify a `ListSource` for the items to display.
+The tiles are rendered using CSS + flexbox (similar to the Bootstrap grid), adjusting to each device accordingly.

 ### TitleComponent